 - If chlamydia-negative and persistent symptoms, obtain a sample by suprapubic aspiration or urethral catheterisation and culture under special conditions for 'fastidious' or slow-growing organisms.
 Any organisms detected in this way are clinically significant.

 - If no infection is found, consider cystoscopy to exclude non-infective causes.
-Further investigations may also include pelvic ultrasound, MRI scan, intravenous urography and urodynamic studies.
+Further investigations may also include pelvic ultrasound, MRI scan, pelvic floor muscle testing, intravenous urography and urodynamic studies.